Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

 echo " Simple Ping Tool (inside a container) " echo "---------------------------------------"

-read –p “Enter IP or FQDN to ping: “ TARGET
+read –p "Enter IP or FQDN to ping: " TARGET

 # test to see if variable is empty